 Stock options generally have four-year vesting periods and contractual terms of ten years.
 Restricted stock is generally issued with no purchase price, with fair value based on the market price on the date of grant.
 Sonus includes as part of its inventory a portion of the fair value of stock-based compensation, which is expensed as inventory is relieved, generally over six months.
 As a result of the financial statement restatement process, the Company could not issue any securities under its registration statements on Form S-8 until it became current in its SEC reporting obligations for filing its periodic reports under the Securities Exchange Act of 1934.
 As a result, options vested and held by the Company's former employees could not be exercised until the completion of the Company's stock option review and the filing of the Company's delayed financial statements.
 Consequently, the Company extended the expiration date of these stock options to accommodate these former employees.
-Modifications of stock-based compensation expense in accordance with SFAS 123R.
+Modifications of stock options made subsequent to the departure of former employees were initially recorded to stock-based compensation expense in accordance with SFAS 123R.
 Subsequently, the options were reclassified to current liabilities under the provisions of EITF 00-19.
 Under EITF 00-19, changes in fair value calculated at the end of each reporting period until final settlement using the Black-Scholes valuation model are recorded in the Company's consolidated statement of operations in the period of change.